cy-moi/dendron-blogs/vault/NLP.GSLM.md

 ## Generative Spoken Language Model

 I read this paper for multimodal dialogue class.
-The approach bridges the gap between speech and language model and aims to learn natural languages with speech rather than texts.
+Their approach bridges the gap between speech and language model and aims to learn natural languages with speech rather than texts.